Studebaker Lark: 1963

-Third generation (1964-1966)
+Third generation (1964–1966)

 Studebaker's executives allowed Stevens to continue the process of modernizing main line vehicles that resulted in a more extensive (but still inexpensive) restyling for 1964.
 What resulted was the most mainstream looking Studebakers since 1946.
 The Hawk-like grille of 1962-63 gave way to a full-width, stamped aluminum grille and squared-off headlamp surrounds.
 Stevens flattened the hood, roofline and trunklid, and reworked the tail panel to incorporate new horizontal taillamps and backup lamps, all the while ingeniously retaining the sculpted quarter panels introduced in 1962, which still suited the new look and reduced by a considerable amount the cost of tooling.

 The new look debuted along with the company's plan to phase out the Lark name entirely.
 The lowest-priced models were renamed Challenger (replacing the 1963-1/2 Standard), while the Commander name (which had last made an appearance in the Studebaker lineup on the last full-size cars in 1958) replaced the Regal trim level.
 The Daytona series added a four-door sedan (replacing the 1963 Custom four-door), and the Cruiser continued at the top of the line.
 All models except the Cruiser offered a Wagonaire.

 Challenger and Commander models came standard with single headlamps, the first time since 1961 that a Lark-based vehicle offered them.
 Dual lamps were an extra-cost option.

 For 1964, the Lark name was only used on early Challenger and Commander models.
 Early promotional materials referred to the Challenger and Commander as Larks, but aside from Lark emblems on the roof sail panels on Challengers, there was no Lark identification on the cars, as Studebaker replaced the Lark emblems elsewhere on the car with the company's "circle-S" logo.

 Inside, the cars were only slightly modified, with minor changes made in upholstery, glovebox opening, and gauge position.
 The speedometer, which in 1963 had resided in the right-hand "hole" in the gauge cluster, was moved to the center position, with the optional clock or tachometer placed on the right.
 For 1966, McKinnon's Chevrolet-licensed 140 hp 230 CID inline-six engine became an option for automatics, and later for manuals as well.

 The purpose-built Marshal model in three body styles was marketed to police departments.
-Brochures claimed that "130 mph is merely incidental", the Marshal was available in "Pursuit", "Patrol", and "City" versions.
+Brochures claimed that "130 mph is merely incidental".
+The Marshal was available in Pursuit, Patrol, and City variants.